Table of Contents

-John Kotter in "Leading Change" talks about 8 steps needed in order to have a successful implementation.
-The steps are, (including some of the things I’ve done which support this thinking):
+John Kotter in "Leading Change" talks about 8 enablers needed in order to have a successful transformation (be it Agile, or other significant change).
+The enablers are:

 |1||Establishing a Sense of Urgency||Message from leadership.|